kubecost/poc-common-configurations/psp-disable/README.md

 ### Installing Kubecost 2.x.x on clusters with deprecated PSPs

-This method helps stabilize your deployment by granting broader permissions , allowing you to isolate and address specific policy conflicts or restrictions.
+This method helps stabilize your deployment by granting broader permissions, allowing you to isolate and address specific policy conflicts or restrictions.

 You can find the [`privileged-psp.yaml`](privileged-psp.yaml) in this section.